Oud bruin: Characteristics

 This style of beer is medium bodied, reddish-brown, and has a gentle malty flavor and no hop bitterness.
 Commercial versions may mix aged beer with younger, sweeter beer to temper the acidity and allow for further fermentation.

-Because of the reddish-brown colour, the Flanders red ale could be confused with Flanders browns, but the differences include different brewing techniques & aging processes resulting in different taste characteristics.
+Because of the reddish-brown colour, the Flanders red ale could be confused with Flanders browns, but the differences include different brewing techniques and aging processes resulting in different taste characteristics.